cuddysteadman/SkyblockReinvented/README.md

 * Clean Maddox Batphone - Removes Useless Batphone Messages
 * Remind to Start New Slayer: reminds you to start a new slayer quest if you haven't started a new one after 5 seconds
 * Hide Sven Pups - stops sven pups from rendering
+* Slayer Tracker
 #### Fishing
 * Remove Sea Creature Messages
+* Warn when about to catch a fish (when particles spawn, not when you actually get the fish)
+* Fish Particles Scale slider
 #### Enchanting
 * Remove Experimentation Table Messages
 #### Farming
 * Remove RNG Messages from Dicer
+* Disable Farm Block Particles
 #### Mining
 * Remove Compact Messages
 ### Dwarven Mines